DataDog/documentation/content/en/mobile_app_testing/mobile_app_tests/results.md

 : The element is on the page but cannot be clicked on—for instance, if another element is overlaid on top of it.

 `Cannot locate element`
-: The element cannot be found in the HTML.
+: The element cannot be found in the XML.

 ## Test events